 - Kilta Website.
 Includes a good many pictures of Kuivasaaren Fort, located near Helsinki in Finland.
 The 305 mm/52 (12") twin coastal defense mounting at this fort has been restored to a near-operational status and has fired water blanks several times since 1992.

-- Northern Fortress Website: pictures of this other coastal defense weapons in Finland and Russia
+- Northern Fortress Website: Photographs of other coastal defense weapons in Finland and Russia